gianordoli/ofcourse_lecture_11_datavis/README.md

 ### Example 2: Parse/Filter
 * Requesting data for different cities.
-* Reading weekdays, and high and low temperatures.
+* Reading high and low temperatures.
 * Storing data into City objects.

+### Example 3: Represent
+* Comparing temperatures using a line chart.

+### Example 4: Interact/Refine
+* Using an area chart.
+* Adding visibility switch to cities.

+### Example 5: Refine
+* Experimenting with bar charts to represent amplitudes.